Student services and amenities fee

-- Download and complete the required Cross-institutional/Non-award enrolment form (PDF 70KB) and attach the relevant supporting documents.
+- Download and complete the required Cross-institutional/Non-award enrolment form (PDF 200KB) and attach the relevant supporting documents.

 - Either email or post the form to Flinders Connect:

 Mail: Flinders Connect, Flinders University, GPO Box 2100, Adelaide SA 5001.

 - Your application will be provided to the appropriate School/Faculty for approval.
 Once your approval has been received Enrolment Services will process your application into the appropriate Cross Institutional course.

 - Once approval has been given, Enrolment Services will notify you of the decision and advise you of your Student ID No (if you are a new student).
 You will then be required to activate your FAN (Flinders Authentication Name) by creating a secure password and enrolling online in your topic(s) via the Student Information System.
 See Step 2 - Access the Student Information System for detailed instructions.

 - Within the Student Information System you will be able to access your Confirmation of Enrolment from 'My Enrolment' and your Fee Account from 'My Finances' for information about your fees including the student services and amenities fee(s).
 Your Fee Account will contain your payment due dates as well as details of the available methods of payment.

 You must ensure you are enrolled and have submitted a CAF (Commonwealth supported students only) by the census date.
 Flinders University cannot accept an enrolment after the census date.